 - Criticizing others behind their back.
 Yes, we women do it a lot.
 Jennifer has got a big booty.
 That was Genevieve to one of you girls.
 Hahahahahaha.
 Wake up girl, everyone wants a booty these days!

-Perhaps, the saddest of these forms of body shaming, is the self body shaming.
+Perhaps, the saddest of these forms of body shaming is self-body shaming.
 I mean, it is enough already that society buffets us from all sides about ideal body types.
-We shouldn't have to beat ourselves up too!
+We shouldn’t have to beat ourselves up too!

 This article Why Body Image Isn’t Everything is a great place for you to start learning everything there is to learn, on practicing body positivity.

 Let me tell you all a little bit about what is known as the objectification theory.